Checkmarx/JS-SCP/src/output-encoding/cross-site-scripting.md

 ![SearchBox](images/search.png)

-If a user searched for `<script>alert(XSS)</script>` this would make the browser render the javascript inside the `<script>` tags, creating a relfected XSS.
+If a user searched for `<script>alert(XSS)</script>` this would make the browser render the JavaScript inside the `<script>` tags, creating a relfected XSS.

-This may not look too bad security-wise since it's not stored on the server (which means that the JS would only render in the attacker's browser), but in fact this allows the attacker to create a specially crafted URL that can be used to compromise an unsuspecting user.
+This may not look too bad security-wise since it's not stored on the server (which means that the JavaScript would only render in the attacker's browser), but in fact this allows the attacker to create a specially crafted URL that can be used to compromise an unsuspecting user.